 - A typical second story that includes a least a bedroom and a bathroom takes at least three to five months, according to Los Angeles-based Sweeten contractor Tami.
 Many elements can increase that time including which county your property is located in, if it is a hillside lot, how much the first floor walls need fortifying as well as how big you want it and other design features.
-If the addition is extensive and complicated, a 12-month timeline is much more feasible, according to Sweeten contractor Shannon also based in L.A.
+If the addition is extensive and complicated, a 12-month timeline is much more feasible, according to Sweeten L.A. contractor Shannon.

 - Since some of your roof will be removed, you should start this type of project in early Spring, said Tami.
 This is so you can ideally have the project completed by the winter, which is the rainy season for L.A.
 Forest fires fueled by the Santa Ana winds—which blow October through April—can also hinder a renovation project in affected areas.

 How much does it cost to add a second-story addition?

 Expect to pay at least $100,000 for a second-story addition, Tami said.
 Contractor Shannon put the starting cost to add a second story at around $200 a square foot.
 Some Sweeten contractors in L.A. have completed second-story additions for as low as $300 a square foot, and up to $700 a square foot.